boschtrini/Thesis/Media/media-data-description.md

 - **Text Data**: Columns such as 'Body' and 'Title' contain textual information related to the entries.
 - **Metadata**: Columns like 'publish_date', 'media_name', 'stories_id', 'story_tags', 'collect_date_', 'collect_year', and 'collect_month' provide metadata information about each entry.
-- **Cleaned Data**: Columns with names like 'Cleaned_Body', 'Cleaned_Title', 'Cleaned_Body_sw', and 'Cleaned_Title_sw' represent versions of text data after cleaning and processing, potentially including stop words removal.
+- **Cleaned Data**: Columns with names like 'Cleaned_Body', 'Cleaned_Title', 'Cleaned_Body_sw', and 'Cleaned_Title_sw' represent versions of text data after cleaning and processing, and including stop words removal.

 This DataFrame can be used for various data analysis tasks related to text processing, content categorization, time-based analysis, and more.